deeplearning4j/deeplearning4j/continuousrestrictedboltzmannmachine.md

 ---

-### Single Network/Continuous Restricted Boltzmann machine
+# continuous restricted boltzmann machine

 A continuous Restricted Boltzmann Machine is a form of RBM that accepts continuous input via a different type of contrastive divergence sampling.
 This allows it to handle things like image pixels or word count vectors that are normalized to probabilities.